AndyCYao/MR-Racer/Readme.md

 ### Game flow
 The app is controlled by `GameManager` object.
 It has an Unity `AnimatorController` attached to it to control its states.
 The controller directory is: `Assets/TeamXR/Game/GameStateMachine.controller`

-Each state is a derived of Unity `StateMachineBehavior`.
-We overrides 3 function of the class that can be override:`OnStateEnter`, `OnStateUpdate`. `OnStateExit`.
+Each state is derived from Unity `StateMachineBehavior`.
+We overrided the 3 overridable functions of the class:`OnStateEnter`, `OnStateUpdate`. `OnStateExit`.
 Each main state class can have its own derived class for each substate.

 <img src = "documentation/StateMachineInheritance.png" width=200 alignment="center">